 FireMaster is designed with good

-intention to recover the Lost Master Password so that every one keep
+intention to recover your lost Master Password so that every one keep

 enjoying their experience with Firefox.
 Like any other tool its use